randallard/progressive-engagement/README.md

-# Browser-Based Game Storage System
+# Browser-Based Game System

-A lightweight game storage system designed for progressive user engagement.
+A lightweight game system designed for progressive user engagement.
 Players can start immediately with minimal commitment and choose their preferred way to preserve progress later.
+[Connecting to people](connecting-to-people.md) will be just as easy.

+Premium memberships add cloud storage.

 ## Features